Hepatitis Prevention Program

 - Loss of appetite, nausea and vomiting

-The Florida Department of Health recommends that all pregnant women be tested for the Hepatitis B virus because of the risk of passing the disease on during vaginal birth.
+The Florida Department of Health recommends that all pregnant women be tested for the Hepatitis B virus because of the risk of passing the disease on during birth.

 Infants exposed to Hepatitis B must be vaccinated in the first 12 hours of life.
 In addition, they must receive second and third doses of the vaccine at one and six months of age to ensure complete protection.
 Post vaccine blood testing should be done between 9-12 months of age.